trebor/soul-bound/rfc.md

   * Candidate state → **FAILED**; Sponsor state → **ABORTED**.
   * No tokens are staked yet, so no slashing occurs.
 * **SensorPackage → SponsorAttestation**
-  * If the Sponsor doesn’t respond with `SponsorAttestation` within Δ₂ (e.g. 1 minute), Candidate aborts.
+  * If the Sponsor doesn't respond with `SponsorAttestation` within Δ₂ (e.g. 1 minute), Candidate aborts.
   * Candidate state → **FAILED**; Sponsor state → **ABORTED**.
   * Sponsor may incur a small reputational penalty but no stake is at risk.
 * **SponsorAttestation → MintRequest**